 Although popular for its vibrant cosmopolitan life and social events such as the annual Notting Hill Carnival, Notting Hill is also popular for its ample Victorian houses and many high-end social places.
 Over several decades, the location has become a highly fashionable suburb, especially for offering residents access to communal garden squares.
 Many prestigious houses around Nottingham Hill also come with private gardens.
 The cultural diversity of the area has also greatly enhanced its appeal among property buyers.

-Mayfair contains several commercial and residential properties, including five star hotels, embassies, corporate offices, shops, restaurants, as well as top-notch residential properties.
+Mayfair contains several units provided by Cincinnati commercial realtor and residential properties, including five star hotels, embassies, corporate offices, shops, restaurants, as well as top-notch residential properties.
 This unique blend of properties has made it rent rates some of the highest in the world, and its properties some of most highly priced in the world.
 Even so, the exclusivity and the level of luxury Mayfair has to offer keeps property buyers interested in what it has to offer.